Avery-Nguyen/projectKeepR/planning/user_stories.md

 - As a user, I want to click a button to copy the password to the clipboard because it is faster

+- As a user, I want my sites/passwords categorized because it is convienient

+- As a non-user, I should not be able to see a companies passwords/accounts